vsantos/budget-tracker-api/README.md

 ## Opentelemetry

-This application supports opentelemetry and currently is using `jaeger` exporter
+This application supports opentelemetry and currently is using `jaeger` exporter, `stdout` and `zipkin` exporters are supported as well.